-Trump-Putin meeting looms over G20's first day
+Trump gives Putin light-hearted warning: 'Don't meddle in the election'

 It's also based on Trump's general unwillingness to criticize Putin, despite his efforts that butt against American interests from the Middle East to Ukraine to election security.
 As Trump was traveling to the G20 summit, he lobbed criticism at Japan, India and Germany over trade and defense matters -- but not toward Russia.

-Trump is also due Friday to meet the leaders of those three countries: Japanese Prime Minister Shinzo Abe, Indian Prime Minister Narendra Modi and German Chancellor Angela Merkel (who on Thursday was seen shaking in public for the second time in less than two weeks, raising concern over her wellbeing).
+Trump met the leaders of those three countries earlier Friday: Japanese Prime Minister Shinzo Abe, Indian Prime Minister Narendra Modi and German Chancellor Angela Merkel (who on Thursday was seen shaking in public for the second time in less than two weeks, raising concern over her well-being).

+In those sessions, Trump cast an optimistic view on trade, saying countries were desperate for access to US markets.

+"We're the hottest country in the world right now, the United States, and everyone wants a part of it," he said before meeting Modi, whom he criticized on the way to the G20 for applying retaliatory tariffs on the United States.

 "Whenever President Trump and President Putin meet there is a very strong domestic backlash after that meeting.
 But, in part, it's because there's a total lack of transparency about the topics of discussion and what the agenda is," said Heather Conley, the Europe program director at the Center for Strategic and International Studies in Washington.
 "But the President does not take that policy approach and, I think, continues to create the domestic backlash."